 The Programme

-Note: This programme completed in 2022
+Note: This programme was finished in 2022.

 The giant willow aphid (Tuberolachnus salignus) was first discovered in New Zealand in 2013.
 The aphid attacks, damages, and can eventually kill willow trees.
 Willows are important for stabilisation of river banks and sloped land, and willow flowers are an important food source for honey bees in early spring.